Spring AI Playground¶

 - run every tool through a defense-in-depth GraalVM sandbox with a deny-first class allowlist, SSRF-guarded

-fetch, rootedsafety.fs, statement + wall-clock limits, and a visible per-tool Risk Level (L0–L5) — see AI Agent Tool Safety Architecture - see every chat, tool call, vector query, and MCP invocation in the twelve built-in Observability dashboards — drill into span timelines, jump back to the source conversation, watch token cost and latency live, deep-link from a trace into Agentic Chat
+fetch, rootedsafety.fs, statement + wall-clock limits, and a visible per-tool Risk Level (L0-L5) - with a parallel risk score scoring every external MCP server you connect (and a description poisoning scan on tools you re-expose) - see AI Agent Tool Safety Architecture - see every chat, tool call, vector query, and MCP invocation in the fourteen built-in Observability dashboards - drill into span timelines, jump back to the source conversation, watch token cost and latency live, deep-link from a trace into Agentic Chat

 Quick Start¶